 Call Taylor Online Benefits at 800-903-6066 to discover the healthcare and benefits plan choices available to your business.
 We offer free estimates through our online request form, located on the right side of this webpage.
 There’s no obligation, so get started today!

-One of the significant components of the Affordable Care Act (ACA) is the requirement that insurers include coverage for ten essential minimum benefits in all plans.
-These services are:
+One of the significant components of the Affordable Care Act (ACA) is the requirement that insurers include coverage for the following ten minimum essential coverage benefits in all plans:

-In addition to the required inclusion of these elements, plans must be affordable, defined as charging premiums that do not cost more than 9.12 percent of the subscriber’s gross income.
+In addition to the required inclusion of these group plans, health care services must be affordable, defined as charging premiums that do not cost more than 9.12 percent of the subscriber’s gross income.
 The coverage must absorb sixty percent of the cost for a typical patient.

 In some states, insurance must cover more services.
 South Carolina has added to the requirements, mandating these benefits:

-South Carolina doesn’t require employers to provide any specific benefits to workers.
-The perks that employees prioritize are typically headed by health insurance and paid time off, followed by these:
+South Carolina doesn’t require employers to provide health insurance coverage and any specific benefits to workers.
+The perks that employees prioritize are typically headed by health insurance coverage and paid time off, followed by these:

 In recent years, there have been a number of significant changes in the rules and regulations around group benefits, especially with the passing of the Affordable Care Act (sometimes referred to as Obamacare).
 To maximize your business’ cost efficiency, you’ll need to understand the new opportunities made available under this act, as well as how to react in the face of some new challenges.
 Fortunately, we’re here to help.

-Taylor Online Benefits has been helping businesses in South Carolina find group benefits plans that are both effective and affordable since well before the passing of the Affordable Care Act.
+Taylor Online Benefits has been helping businesses in South Carolina with affordable health insurance plans since well before the passing of the Affordable Care Act.
 Our experience and expertise have also been essential in helping our clients adjust to a changing marketplace with some new regulations.

 Don’t worry: it’s easier than it sounds.
 We’ll work closely with you to explore: